Course Outline

 Additional Information

-Level of instruction: Intermediate
+Level of Instruction: Intermediate

-Intended Audience: Clinical laboratory technologists and technicians, and other health care personnel who have an interest in this subject matter.
-This course is also appropriate for clinical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists and technicians, and other health care personnel who have an interest in this subject matter.
+This course is also appropriate for medical laboratory science students and pathology residents.

-Author information: Mary Ellen Koenn, MS, MT(ASCP), CLS(NCA) is an associate professor at West Virginia University School of Medicine in the Medical Technology Program.
+Author Information: Mary Ellen Koenn, MS, MT(ASCP), CLS(NCA) is an associate professor at West Virginia University School of Medicine in the Medical Technology Program.
 During her career as a medical technologist and educator, she has been a laboratory supervisor and manager and has held several teaching positions.
 She is active in the American Society for Clinical Laboratory Science (ASCLS), resulting in a nomination as ASCLS Member of the Year in 2006.
 She is also a member of the American Association for Clinical Chemistry.
 She is the author of numerous articles for laboratory publications and textbook chapters and is a frequent presenter at laboratory seminars and workshops.
 Ms. Koenn holds a Master of Science degree in Medical Technology.